Nazca Lines & non-Inca ancient sites, Peru

 This is the desolate but frequently scenic road travellers will find themselves on, driving to another of Peru’s main attractions, the enigmatic engravings of the Nazca Lines.

-Other archeological sites in the area related to the Nazca culture
+Other Peruvian sites related to Nazca culture

 The pre-Inca Nazca cemetary of Chauchilla.
 Photo by Peter van der Sluijs.